 6. Think like a millionaire.

-Successful millionaires understand that money itself will never give you meaning or make you happy.
+Successful millionaires understand that no amount of money itself will never give you meaning or make you happy.
 Yet they also understand that money is important.
 It is inseparable from our quest for meaning and happiness, because it touches everything we do.
 Financial planner Dick Wagner calls money “the most powerful and pervasive secular force on the planet.”

-No matter what direction your life takes, developing a millionaire mindset will serve you well.
+No matter what direction your life takes, developing a multi millionaire mindset will serve you well.
 It’s a crucial set of values to help you achieve your goals and realize your dreams.